uobikiemukot/yaft/README.md

 Last update: Thu Jul 10 20:07:09 JST 2014

+## description

-yaft is simple framebuffer terminal for minimalist.
+yaft is simple framebuffer terminal emulator for minimalist (living without X).
-This software developed to replace linux console.
+This software is being developed to replace Linux console for personal use.

-Most defferent points are supporting UTF-8 encoding (with embedded font) and 256 color mode. yaft requires minimal dependency, what you need for build is only make and gcc (or clang).
+Most defferent point is supporting UTF-8 encoding (with embedded fonts) and 256 color mode. yaft requires minimal dependency, what you need for build is only make and gcc (or bmake and clang).

-Main target is linux console, but yaft supports some other framebuffer platform (freebsd console and netbsd wscons).
+Main target is Linux console, but yaft supports some other framebuffer platform, FreeBSD console and NetBSD wscons (experimental).
 And there are other (non framebuffer) ports, yaftx (X Window System) and yaft-android (Android).

 ## download

+(up-to-date)

 ~~~
 $ git clone https://github.com/uobikiemukot/yaft
 ~~~
 or

+(maybe something old)

 -	http://uobikiemukot.github.io/yaft/release/yaft-0.2.7.tar.gz

 ## features

-+	recognizes most of escape sequences of vt102 and linux console ([detail](http://uobikiemukot.github.io/yaft/escape.html))
++	recognizes most of escape sequences of vt102 and Linux console ([detail](http://uobikiemukot.github.io/yaft/escape.html))
 +	supports various framebuffer types (8/15/16/24/32bpp)
-+	supports (only) UTF-8 encoding
++	supports (only) UTF-8 encoding with embedded fonts
 +	supports 256 colors (same as xterm)
 +	supports wallpaper
 +	supports DRCS (DECDLD/DRCSMMv1) (experimental)